chemmy/gowhere-ui/README.md

 1. Only 1 page will be available for users, reports can be accessed by directly calling endpoints
 2. Display 5 recent searches
+3. Saved search history only has location, not datetime.
+As it won't make sense to search a time that has already passed.

 ## Architecture Overview